TimTaylor/qalytools/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-<br> <span style="color:red"> ***This package is currently under active
-development.
-The code has yet been reviewed and is likely to change over the following months.
-We recommend it is not used for analysis for the time being.*** </span>

-# Overview
+# surveyTools

-***surveyTools*** provides a simple and intuitive user interface for the analysis of [EQ-5D](https://euroqol.org/eq-5d-instruments) surveys.
-It builds upon the [eq5d package](https://cran.r-project.org/package=eq5d) to facilitate the calculation of QALY values and other related metrics across multiple surveys.
+*surveyTools* provides a simple and intuitive user interface for the analysis of [EQ-5D](https://euroqol.org/eq-5d-instruments) surveys.
+It builds upon the [eq5d package](https://cran.r-project.org/package=eq5d) to facilitate the calculation of QALY values, and other related metrics, across multiple surveys.

-# Installation
+## Installation

 The development version of the package can be installed via: